arelate/vangogh/README.md

 Here are few estimates of how much space you'll need for each type of data:

-- core metadata (Store, Account, Wishlist products and associated detailed data; Steam reviews, product pages, app list): 1.3Gb
+- metadata (GOG, Steam, PCGamingWiki, HLTB, ProtonDB data for GOG products): 1Gb
-- images, including screenshots: 30Gb
+- images, including screenshots: 68Gb
-- description items: 6.5Gb
+- description items: 19Gb
-- thumbnails: 400 Mb
-- checksums (automatically downloaded with installers for validation): 120Mb
+- product installers estimates (done with `size` command):
-- product installers: estimate is about 6.5Tb for 1000 products for installers for the 10 most common languages for all operating systems (just Windows and English is about half of that)
+  - 6.5Tb/1000 products for all operating systems (Windows, macOS, Linux) for the 10 most common languages installers, DLCs, extras
+  - 4.5Tb/1000 products for all operating systems (Windows, macOS, Linux), English installers, DLCs, extras
+  - 3.3Tb/1000 products for Windows, English installers, DLCs, extras
+  - 1.0Tb/1000 products for macOS, English installers, DLCs, extras
+  - 0.6Tb/1000 products for Linux, English installers, DLCs, extras

+`vangogh` directories allow you to use the best storage type for each data type.
+For example you might want to store installers, checksums and logs on slower HDDs as those are typically written and read sequentially.
+Metadata and images on the other hand would benefit from faster SSDs if you're using `vangogh` as a web frontend for your data.

 ## Taking care of your data